This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Switching Circuit”.

 d) by differentiating signal out of the PM oscillator

-Explanation: Frequency modulation can be derived from phase modulated system, if we integrate our modulating signal.
-But this integration must be done before applying our wave to PM oscillator.
+Explanation: Frequency modulation can be derived from phase modulated system, if we integrate our modulating signal before applying our wave to PM oscillator.
+Likewise, Phase modulation can be obtained from frequency modulated system, if we differentiate our modulating signal before applying our wave to FM oscillator.

 5. How an AM radio station increase its signal-to-noise ratio?